 Afterwards your eyelids may appear swollen, red or bruised.
 This is normal.
 Antibiotic ointment will be prescribed for you and the nurse will advise you how often this should be used following your operation.
 This can make your vision blurred for about 5 minutes.
 Occasionally patients may be intolerant of the ointment; this can cause itching, redness and swelling.
 If you know that you are intolerant of any antibiotic or cream, please tell the nurse treating you.
-If you have any of these symptoms please contact us on the number below so that a different ointment may be prescribed.
+If you have any of these symptoms, please contact us on the number below so that a different ointment may be prescribed.

-If you are worried or wish to ask any questions about this information, please contact the nurse practitioner on (0161) 276 5608 Monday - Friday 8.00 am -5.00 pm or (0161) 276 1234 and ask switch board to bleep the Oculoplastic team on 5235 or 5605 (Monday- Friday 9.00 am - 5.00 pm) or Ward 55, 24 hours, every day on (0161) 276 5512.
+If you are worried or wish to ask any questions about this information, please contact the Oculoplastic nurse practitioner via the hospital switchboard on: (0161) 276 1234 and ask the operator to bleep 5235 or 5605 Monday-Friday 9.00 am - 5.00 pm or contact staff on Ward 55 on (0161) 276 5512 (24 hour) every day.